Urinary Tract Infection in Males Treatment & Management

 Preoperative prophylaxis

 The American Heart Association recommends antimicrobial prophylaxis to prevent bacterial endocarditis in patients with moderate- to high-risk cardiac conditions.
-High-risk conditions include prosthetic valves, previous bacterial endocarditis, complex cyanotic congenital heart diseases, and surgically constructed systemic pulmonic shunts.
+High-risk conditions include the presence of prosthetic valves, the previous occurrence of bacterial endocarditis, complex cyanotic congenital heart diseases, and the presence of surgically constructed systemic pulmonic shunts.
 Moderate-risk conditions include most other congenital heart diseases, hypertrophic cardiac myopathy, and mitral prolapse with regurgitation.
-For patients with moderate- or high-risk cardiac conditions, urologic procedures that warrant prophylaxis include prostate surgery, cystoscopy, and urethral dilatation; prophylaxis is not recommended for inserting a Foley catheter in a patient with uninfected urine.

 Antibiotic regimens

 Regimens for high-risk patients include ampicillin (or vancomycin) plus gentamicin.
-Ampicillin is given as 2000 mg IM or IV within 30 minutes of starting the procedure; 6 hours later, 1000 mg of ampicillin (or amoxicillin PO) is given once.
-Gentamicin is dosed at 1.5 mg/kg IV or IM (not to exceed 120 mg) and is given only once with the first dose of ampicillin.
-For patients allergic to ampicillin, 1000 mg of vancomycin is given IV over 1-2 hours only once; it should be completed within 30 minutes of starting the procedure.
+Ampicillin is given as 2000mg IM or IV within 30 minutes of starting the procedure; 6 hours later, 1000mg of ampicillin (or amoxicillin PO) is given once.
+Gentamicin is dosed at 1.5 mg/kg IV or IM (not to exceed 120mg) and is given only once, with the first dose of ampicillin.
+For patients allergic to ampicillin, 1000mg of vancomycin is given IV over 1-2 hours only once; it should be completed within 30 minutes of starting the procedure.

 Prevention of STD–related infections

-Condoms are useful in preventing sexually transmitted diseases (STD) such as urethritis; latex condoms help prevent the transmission of human immunodeficiency virus (HIV).
-Remember that these patients are at risk for more than one infection (gonorrhea, chlamydia, syphilis, hepatitis B, herpes, Trichomonas, HIV).
+Condoms are useful in preventing sexually transmitted diseases (STD) such as urethritis; latex condoms help to prevent the transmission of the human immunodeficiency virus (HIV).
+Remember that these patients are at risk for more than 1 infection (gonorrhea, chlamydia, syphilis, hepatitis B, herpes, Trichomonas, HIV).
 The risk of acquiring HIV from an infected sexual partner is approximately 0.3% on average; the risk is 30-50% for herpes and gonorrhea.
 If abstaining is not an option, condoms are the best protection.

 Prevention of CAUTIs